ohmyzsh/ohmyzsh/plugins/bofh-color/README.md

 Pay a visit to bofh.tips and follow @grauhut on Twitter.

-Note: This is the no-lolcat Version. use bofh-color if you want crazy colors.
+Note: This is the version that requires lolcat.
+Each message is displayed with random rainbows.

 ~niwiniwi